 A giant bird with great green bug-eyes joined the mountain in peeking at Jay over the dune.
 The bird stepped into full view: twenty feet tall in billowing sky-blue robes, it glided down the dune on a forty-foot wingspan.

 Jay backed into the gorge; he’d rather deal with worms.
-He was deep in the gorge before he heard the thunder of wing-beats.
+He was deep in the gorge before he heard the thunder of wing-beats behind him.
 The bird landed without visible legs or claws, just robes to sand.
-It withdrew its wings into its sleeves and inserted its head into the gorge but was too wide to follow Jay.
+It withdrew its wings into its sleeves and inserted its head into the gorge, but was too wide to follow Jay.
 It opened its squat yellow beak.
 “The Chain is pulled and the Wheel spins,” it said.
 “You have arrived.”

 Jay retreated further.

 “I am the Heart of the Mountain.
-Join me.”
+Be not afraid.”